-- We are responsible for insulating your home in accordance with Decent Homes Standards to help reduce the likelihood of condensation occurring. - We are responsible for maintaining your home to avoid penetrating and rising damp or for carrying out remedial action if these do occur.
-Penetrating and rising damp is typically misdiagnosed, but can sometimes be caused by: - Lateral Rain Penetration - Condensation or entrapped moisture - High Ground levels - Bridging of dampproof course - Defective rainwater goods - Water leaks from windows, roof, overflow pipes, gutters or drainpipes, internal plumbing - Defective or non-existent damp proof course - Inadequate cleaning and drying after major leaks and bursts or floods - Penetrating or rising damp usually leaves a tide mark
+- 6.1 We are responsible for insulating your home in accordance with Decent Homes Standards and other legislation, to help reduce the likelihood of condensation occurring. - 6.2 We are responsible for maintaining your home to avoid penetrating or rising damp and for carrying out remedial action if these occur.
+Penetrating and rising damp is typically misdiagnosed, but can sometimes be caused by: - Lateral Rain Penetration - Condensation or entrapped moisture - High Ground levels - Bridging of dampproof course - Defective rainwater goods - Water leaks from windows, roof, overflow pipes, gutters or drainpipes, internal plumbing - Defective or non-existent damp proof course - Inadequate cleaning and drying after major leaks and bursts or floods - Penetrating or rising damp usually leaves a tide mark - 6.3 To reduce the occurrence of condensation, damp and mould in our homes we will: - Promote information about how to reduce condensation - Identify a list of components most likely to cause damp - Liaise with our contractors to monitor these items and arrange to replace any components where the condition has deteriorated which may result in damp - Highlight and record any areas of concern at the time of each stock condition survey - Carry out work to remedy any problems that are found